 Fear often makes people act irrationally.
-Fear can push us to the point where we lose our civility and like animals, we tear at each other in an effort to hang on to what we fear we are about to lose.
+Fear can push us to the point where we lose our civility and like animals, we tear at each other to hang on to what we fear we are about to lose.

 Borrowing from a famous movie line, fear leads to anger, anger leads to resentment, resentment leads to hate and hate leads to suffering.